0xPolygonID/docs/docs/quick-start-demo.md

     <img width="600" src={useBaseUrl("img/quick-start-demo/verifier-query-1.png")}></img>
 </div>

 3. Click **Create Query**.
-Now click **Test query** button which will take you to the Privado ID Web Wallet:
+Now click the **Test query** button which will take you to the Privado ID Web Wallet:

 <div align="center">
     <img width="600" src={useBaseUrl("img/quick-start-demo/verifier-query-2.png")}></img>
 </div>

 4. Click **Sign in** and connect your crypto wallet.
 As you have already claimed the credential, it shows as 'claimed'.
-Click **Verify**, after which the process of generating the proof starts.
+Click **Verify**, to initiate the process of generating the proof.

 <div align="center">
     <img width="900" src={useBaseUrl("img/quick-start-demo/web-wallet-verification.png")}></img>